microsoft/RD-Agent/docs/research/benchmark.rst

 - **Difficulty**: The difficulty level of implementing or understanding the factor.
 - **gt_code**: A piece of code associated with the factor.

-Here is the example of this data format:
+Here is an example of this data format:

 .. literalinclude:: ../../rdagent/components/benchmark/example.json
    :language: json

+Ensure the data is placed in the ``FACTOR_COSTEER_SETTINGS.data_folder_debug``.
+The data files should be in ``.h5`` or ``.md`` format and must not be stored in any subfolders.
+LLM-Agents will review the file content and implement the tasks.

+..
+TODO: Add a script to automatically generate the data in the `rdagent/app/quant_factor_benchmark/data` folder.

 Run Benchmark
 -------------
 .. _run:

-Start benchmark after finishing the :doc:`../installation_and_configuration`.
+Start the benchmark after completing the :doc:`../installation_and_configuration`.

 .. code-block:: Properties

-      python rdagent/app/quant_factor_benchmark/eval.py
+      dotenv run -- python rdagent/app/benchmark/factor/eval.py

 Once completed, a pkl file will be generated, and its path will be printed on the last line of the console.